thirumurthis/Learnings/python/Hosting_python_app_in_oracleCloud.md

 ![image](https://user-images.githubusercontent.com/6425536/183714745-ff5aed09-6399-4537-b7dc-b16f70da806b.png)

-- Now we need to start the memcache service, intially the service will be disabled, this can be checked with below command
+- Now we need to start the memcache service, initially the service will be disabled, this can be checked with below command

 ```
 sudo systemctl status memcached